neeraji2it/challenge-rails/README.md

 ### 1. Setup

 Fork this repository and create a `source` directory.
 Within the `source` directory, create a new Rails 4 application.
+Please use SQLite as the database technology.

 ### 2. Scaffold Models